overturetool/overture/documentation/examples/VDM++/Buslines/README.txt

 The number and routes of buses as wells as the inflow of passengers are variables.

+ Remote Debugger must be set to remote class:
+	gui.BuslinesRemote

 #******************************************************
 #  AUTOMATED TEST SETTINGS
 #------------------------------------------------------